HouseTrip/housetrip.github.com/_posts/2014-01-16-make-a-singleton-from-scratch.md

 ---
 layout: post
 title: How to create your own Singleton from Scratch
-published: true
+published: false
 author: David Silva
 author_role: Developer
 author_url: https://github.com/davidslv
 author_avatar: http://www.gravatar.com/avatar/6aec36daee2fcb518971daa7f2e0f544.png
 summary: |
   Ruby provides you with lots of modules ready to use, one of them is the Singleton Module.
 Although it's a good thing to know what's under the hood and create your own from scratch.
 ---

 One of the 23 described patterns by the [Gang of Four](http://en.wikipedia.org/wiki/Design_Patterns) is the [Singleton Pattern](http://en.wikipedia.org/wiki/Singleton_pattern), which says only one object of a particular class is ever created and all further references to objects of the singleton class refer to the same underlying instance.